ojosproject/website/docs/url/meeting-reports.md

 responsibilities.
 Later on, we began looking in the proper licensing for the hardware design.
 Prioritizing open-source values, and accreditation of our work contributions.

+### Developers

+Developers voted on transitioning the project from Python to Rust and started learning a bit of Rust.

 ## May 21, 2024